cogentcore/core/README.md

 * diffs revert not updating all the way.. maybe one liners?  really not sure.

-* filenode: add a blank icon so things line up.  also ability to sort by date within directories
+* filenode: ability to sort by date within directories

 * crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild